Frequently Asked Questions About Giving to OSC

 Of course, these figures count giving to all kinds of charities, not just religious organizations.
 You may be giving to a variety of charities, not just OSC.
 And that’s good!

-I firmly believe that the very best test of what you should give is what you’re able to give both joyfully and peacefully.
-When we give less than we are able, we are robbed of our joy.
-When we give more than we are able, we experience hardship and anxiety.
-There’s no joy there either!
-As Paul writes in 2 Corinthians 9:7:
+We believe that is the very best test is to determine what you’re able to give both joyfully and peacefully.
+When we give less than we are able, we are robbed of joy.
+When we give more than we are able, we are robbed of peace!
+Again, as Paul writes in 2 Corinthians 9:7:

 “Each of you must give as you have made up your mind, not reluctantly or under compulsion, for God loves a cheerful giver”

-WHY DO YOU ASK FOR supporting members every june, AND WHAT IF WE CAN’T FULFILL OUR regular giving?
+WHY DO YOU ASK FOR supporting members every june?

-Every June we ask people to consider becoming Supporting Members for two reasons: First, every June we create our budget for the next fiscal year, which starts on July 1st.
-When you establish your support amount in June for the coming year, it is very helful for us to build a more accurate and responsible budget.
-Second, our charitable work is more stable and effective throughout the year when we have stable monthly contributions.
+Every June we ask people to consider becoming Supporting Members for two reasons: First, our fiscal year ends on June 30th, so this is the month we are finalizing our budget for the next fiscal year.
+When you pledge or re-affirm your support in June for the coming year, it helps us build a more accurate and responsible budget.
+Second, our charitable work is more effective throughout the year when we have stable monthly contributions.

-However, circumstances change, and sometimes people are not able to sustain their monthly giving.
+Circumstances change and sometimes people are not able to sustain their monthly giving.
 That’s okay.
 God is faithful.
-We trust you to be the best judge of your own money, and we trust God to sustain us as a church, no matter what happens.
+We trust you to be the best judge of your own money and we trust God to sustain us as a church, no matter what happens.
 We will never nag you about your giving or try to “collect” on what you pledged (that would be gross).